-Canada will begin accepting applications in 2017 for a new Atlantic Immigration Pilot, which will include programs for high-skilled and intermediate-skilled workers, plus international graduates.
+Canada’s Atlantic Immigration Pilot includes programs for high-skilled and intermediate-skilled workers, plus international graduates.

 The programs are specifically for immigrants who want to permanently settle in New Brunswick, Newfoundland & Labrador, Nova Scotia and Prince Edward Island.

-Up to 2,000 applications will be accepted in 2017, with candidates requiring a job offer from a designated employer in one of the four provinces.
+Up to 2,000 applications will be accepted in 2017, 2018 and 2019 with candidates requiring a job offer from a designated employer in one of the four provinces.

-The employer and a settlement service provider will help candidates settle in their chosen area.
+The employer and a settlement service provider help candidates settle in their chosen area.

 Atlantic Immigration Pilot: The Programs